ZacharyGodfrey/http-api/README.md

 1. Create a `.env` file in the root directory of the repo
 2. Add the following line to the `.env` file: `DB_CONNECTION=your-connection-string`
 3. Run `npm i` to install dependencies
+4. Run `npm run coverage` to execute unit tests and generage coverage report
-4. Run `npm start` to run the API locally
+5. Run `npm run start` to run the API locally
-5. Send `POST` requests to `http://localhost:8080`
+6. Send `POST` requests to `http://localhost:8080`

-## Roadmap

-- Build out basic server infrastructure
-- Add database schema and query functions
-- Implement example endpoints
-- Document endpoints in README